 After joining a bunch of gyms over the years and working with lots of personal trainers eventually, I came to this place where I am my own trainer.
 I know my body and I can identify where I want to get stronger or faster.
 I know which machines or exercises to do that will get me the results I am looking for.

-The same goes for self-coaching.
+The same goes for coaching our minds.

 how is that possible?